Extremely Fast ImagingThe Falcon is the fastest forensic imaging solution available, achieving speeds of over 30GB/min*.

 1 USB A female to USB mini-B 5 pin male adapter

-1 USB type A female to micro B male converter cable
+1 USB type A male to micro B male converter cable

 4 6-pin SATA plugs